-The commitment to curate all artifacts retained as a result of any archaeological investigations in accordance with the appropriate requirements and the California State Historical Resources Commission's Guidelines for the Curation of Archaeological Collections, into a retrievable storage collection in a public repository, museum, or reburial at the request of tribal representatives shall be stated.
+Collections, into a retrievable storage collection in a public repository, museum, or reburial at the request of tribal representatives shall be stated.
 The different curation policies for archaeological material collected on BLM land as opposed to private or state land, shall be clearly articulated.

-The commitment of SCE to pay all curation or reburial fees for artifacts recovered and for related documentation produced during cultural resources investigations conducted for the project shall be stated.
+- The commitment of SCE to pay all curation or reburial fees for artifacts recovered and for related documentation produced during cultural resources investigations conducted for the project shall be stated.
 Should consulting tribes request that artifacts not be reburied, the CRMP shall identify a curation facility that could accept cultural resources materials resulting from project cultural resources investigations on private or state land.
-Tribal monitors shall be present for any reburials.

-A final report shall be prepared presenting the results of the monitoring efforts.
-The contents, format, and review and approval process of the final report shall meet appropriate federal, state, and local guidelines.

-Inadvertent discovery of cultural or tribal cultural resources.
+Tribal monitors shall be present for any reburials. - A final report shall be prepared presenting the results of the monitoring efforts.
+The contents, format, and review and approval process of the final report shall meet appropriate federal, state, and local guidelines. - CR-4 Inadvertent discovery of cultural or tribal cultural resources.
 If previously undiscovered resources are identified during project activities all activities within 100 feet (30 meters) of the resource shall halt.
 The onsite construction supervisor and SCE shall be notified.
 SCE will notify the CPUC and BLM of the discovery.
-The CSLC will also be notified if the discovery is on state land.
 The monitoring team shall flag-off the area.
-SCE and its cultural resource specialist will coordinate with the CPUC, BLM, NPS, CSLC, and tribal representatives as appropriate, on avoidance measures.
+SCE and its cultural resource specialist will coordinate with the CPUC, BLM, NPS and tribal representatives as appropriate, on avoidance measures.

-MM If the resource cannot be avoided, methods of resource evaluation, and methods of mitigation will be discussed with all appropriate parties.
+If the resource cannot be avoided, methods of resource evaluation, and methods of mitigation will be discussed with all appropriate parties.
 Work may be temporarily diverted to activities that are outside of 100 feet (30 meters) of the discovered or suspected resource.
 The resource shall be evaluated to determine whether it is eligible for the NRHP, CRHR, a unique archaeological resource, a tribal cultural resource, or part of a larger culturally sensitive landscape area or traditional cultural property.
 If the resource is determined not to be significant, work may recommence in the area.
-If the resource is determined significant work shall remain halted within 100 feet (30 meters) of the area of the find, SCE shall consult with the BLM, CPUC, CSLC, and representatives of the consulting tribes as appropriate regarding methods to ensure that no adverse effect and no substantial adverse change would occur to the significance of the resource.
+If the resource is determined significant work shall remain halted within 100 feet (30 meters) of the area of the find, SCE shall consult with the BLM, CPUC, and representatives of the consulting tribes as appropriate regarding methods to ensure that no adverse effect and no substantial adverse change would occur to the significance of the resource.
 Preservation in place (i.e., avoidance) is the preferred method of mitigation for impacts to cultural resources.
 Other methods of mitigation, described below, shall only be used if it is determined the method would provide equivalent or superior mitigation of the impacts to the resource.
 The alternative methods of mitigation may include data recovery and documentation of the information contained in the resource to answer questions about local prehistory or history.
 The methods and results of the evaluation or data recovery work at an archaeological find shall be documented in a professional-level technical report to be filed with the California Historical Resources Information System (CHRIS).
-Work in the area may commence upon completion of treatment, as approved by the BLM, CPUC, and CSLC when appropriate.
+Work in the area may commence upon completion of treatment, as approved by the BLM and CPUC.

-• If data recovery of resources is necessary, additional archaeologists shall perform the excavation while the monitoring team(s) continues to monitor construction.
+If data recovery of resources is necessary, additional archaeologists shall perform the excavation while the monitoring team(s) continues to monitor construction.
 Additionally, the tribes shall be offered the opportunity to monitor data recovery efforts at prehistoric sites in addition to construction efforts, under the same contract terms.
 This opportunity shall be additionally be extended to tribes that consulted on this project, but for which a tribal monitor was not provided for construction efforts.